 The University seeks to comply with the Americans with Disabilities Act of 1990 as well as Section 504 of the Rehabilitation Act of 1973 by affording reasonable accommodations to qualified individuals with disabilities.
 Students who have questions about their entitlement to benefits or who have grievances under these statutes should contact The Student Success Center, 2nd Floor of Lassiter Student Center.
 Call 561.803.2663, for an appointment with the Coordinator for Disability Services.

 Sexual harassment is considered to be a serious breach of proper conduct.
-Engaging in sexual harassment of employees or students is a violation of Title VII, Section 703 of the Civil Rights Act.
+Engaging in sexual harassment of employees or students is a violation of Title IX of the Education Amendments of 1972.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other physical and expressive behavior of a sexual nature in which:

 - Submission to such conduct becomes a term or condition of an individual's employment or education;

 - Submission to such conduct becomes a basis for academic or employment evaluation; or